truenas/middleware/docs/userguide/freenas_intro.rst

 **Typographic Conventions**

-The FreeNAS® 9.3.1 Users Guide uses the following typographic conventions:
+The FreeNAS® |version| Users Guide uses the following typographic conventions:

 * Names of graphical elements such as buttons, icons, fields, columns, and boxes are enclosed within quotes.
 For example: click the "Import CA" button.